 The Binns traveled from Maine to Alaska in their Arctic Fox 1150 visiting as many microbreweries as possible along the way.
 It’s a coast-to-coast truck camping beer adventure!

-One of the greatest pleasures of traveling is exploring one’s hobbies and interested in the road.
-Over the years, we’ve done amazing stories with model rocket launchers, star gazing astronomers, dare devil auto racers, gold panning prospectors, and even antique chain saw collectors (just to name a few); all who use their truck campers to better enjoy their hobbies.
+One of the greatest pleasures of traveling is exploring one’s hobbies and interests on the road.
+Over the years, we’ve done amazing stories with model rocket launchers, star gazing astronomers, daredevil auto racers, gold panning prospectors, and even antique chain saw collectors (just to name a few); all who use their truck campers to better enjoy their hobbies.

 Then there’s beer.
-A few years back we titled an article, “Just Enough Food, Propane, and Beer” and saw a near record breaking amount of readership.
+We have even titled an article, “Just Enough Food, Propane, and Beer” and saw a near record-breaking amount of readership.
 Now perhaps there was a pent-up interest in propane, but it was more likely the suds that sent the stats into the stratosphere.
 Truck campers like beer?
 Who knew?